wjoe2046/unit-12-testing/README.md

   - How does the React app get and display the list of games from the server?
   - How does the React app manage game state and game logic?
   - Read over the functions in `server/db/games.js` to understand how our simplified DB works
+- [ ] Ensure your build steps work by running `npm start` and navigating your browser to `http://localhost:3000`
+- [ ] Check the Chrome dev console and make sure it is free of errors before continuing

 ## Challenges
+- [ ] Complete the unit tests in `test/unit.js`
-- [ ] Complete the route Integration tests in `test/supertest.js`
+- [ ] Complete the route integration tests in `test/supertest.js`
 - [ ] Complete the front-end Feature/Integration tests in `test/zombie.js`
-- [ ] Complete 3 of the front-end unit tests in `test/compiled/phantom.js`
+- [ ] Complete the front-end unit tests in `test/shallowRender.js`
-- [ ] Write a front-end test that clicks on the `#solve` button and makes sure that the solution JSON is displayed on the DOM.
-  - Have your test mock the server using `sinon` so that it's not testing the actual server route, but rather the front-end code for updating the DOM.
-  - You will need to complete the functionality in the `addSolutionToDom` function in `public/js/main.js`
 - [ ] Add an npm script that uses `eslint` to lint your code.
 An `.eslintrc` file configured with the airbnb style guide has been provided.
+- [ ] Modify the `npm test` script so that it **lints** your code in addition to running the other tests.
+If there are any lint errors, the test should be counted as a failure.
+- [ ] Fix any lint errors that the lint script found so that your tests pass again.
+- [ ] Add [blanket](https://www.npmjs.com/package/blanket), a code-coverage library, to your project
+- [ ] Following the [Mocha instructions](https://github.com/alex-seville/blanket/blob/master/docs/getting_started_node.md), modify your `npm test` script so that code coverage results are also provided
-- [ ] Add a code coverage library and figure out what our code coverage percentage is.
-Probably not very high...
+- [ ] Configure blanket so that a code coverage result of under 70% is counted as a failure

-### Part 1 - Setup
-- [ ] This project requires some build tools setup in order to run.
-Figure out what needs to be done to build the project.